 If you have eaten vegetables from a Del Monte vegetable tray sold at a Kwik Trip store in Minnesota or Wisconsin and have symptoms of a Cyclospora infection, see a doctor.

-If you would like to contact Ryan Osterholm and Brendan Flaherty about a Cyclospora lawsuit call 1(888) 377-8900 toll-free or use this online form to request a free consultation.
+If you would like to contact one of our lawyers about a Cyclospora lawsuit call 1(888) 377-8900 (toll-free) or use this online form to request a free consultation.
 Pritzker Hageman attorneys hold produce suppliers, restaurants and retailers accountable for selling food tainted with Cyclospora parasites.
 They have filed Cyclospora lawsuits stemming from other outbreaks against Taylor Farms and Darden Corporation, the parent company of Olive Garden and Red Lobster.